Business Analyst jobs - Main Region

 The role of a Business Analyst is to act as a conduit between the technology teams and the business to assist in identifying and implementing organisational changes whether they be process, systems, products or in some cases regulatory changes.
 They bridge the gap between technical specialists, project managers and executive leadership groups ensuring that solutions are effectively defined and delivered.
 A Business Analyst works with key stakeholders in any area of an organisation to assess processes, determine and define requirements and implement validated recommendations.

 What skills does an IT Business Analyst need to have?

-Once the requirements of a project have been determined, a Business Analyst should be able to provide a clear, concise and actionable list of detailed requirements.
+Once the requirements of a project have been determined and documented, a Business Analyst should be able to provide a clear, concise, and actionable list of the “to be” – or future state, requirements.
 Being able to define the scope of work will ensure that the appropriate analysis is conducted to achieve the desired outcomes.
 Strong business acumen and knowledge of business analysis models will help you stand out in this aspect.